cguth7/cguth7.github.io/_posts/2021-02-03-the-cfr-algorithm.md

 iterations and yet is still at a higher exploitability.
 Since the only difference in the algorithms is that CFR+ does not allow regrets to become negative, this must be the cause of the additional calculation time needed.

+## Similarities with Reinforcement Learning
+In reinforcement learning, agents learn what actions to take in an environment based on the rewards they've seen in the past.
+This is very similar to how regret updates work in CFR -- we can think of the regrets as advantage functions, which is the value of a certain action compared to the value of a state, and in fact this terminology has been seen in recent papers like the Deep CFR paper.
+We can also compare this to having independent multiarm bandits at each decision point, learning from all of them simultaneously.